Russian peacekeepers' convoy moves freely along Azerbaijani Lachin-Khankendi road (PHOTO)

-SHUSHA, Azerbaijan, April 22.
-A convoy of 30 vehicles of Russian peacekeepers [temporarily deployed near Azerbaijan’s Shusha] has driven along the Lachin-Khankendi road without any problems, Trend reports from the scene.
+SHUSHA, Azerbaijan, April 24.
+A convoy of two cars and eight trucks of Russian peacekeepers [temporarily deployed near Azerbaijan’s Shusha] has driven along the Lachin-Khankendi road without any problems, Trend reports from the scene.

 The vehicles were moving from Khankendi in the Lachin direction.